 Another thing that releases methane into the atmosphere is the rearing of cattle.
 Yes, when cattle feed, it releases methane into the atmosphere.
 Now, with the increase in demand in the meat industry, the rearing of cattle has also increased considerably in recent years.
 Thus, with the expansion of the meat industry, the methane being added into the atmosphere also increases substantially.

 Now, when this greenhouse gas is released in the atmosphere, it makes the world a relatively hotter place by trapping in the short rays of the sun.
 Thus, the release of methane also increases the earth’s mean temperature and causes global warming.

 4. Carbon monoxide

 This is one of the most lethal pollutants of the air.
 It is produced in various instances like cigarette smoking and whenever there is incomplete combustion.
 For vehicles to run, for example, the fuel in them has to undergo combustion to move the pistons that power the engine.
-The same applies to various machinery fuel powered equipment in industries.
+The same applies to various machinery and fuel-powered equipment in industries.

-But since the space within the engine is compacted and at times do not allow in enough oxygen for complete combustion, the fuels composed of a high hydrocarbon concentrations do not fully combust, releasing carbon monoxide as a byproduct.
+But since the space within the engine is compacted and at times does not allow in enough oxygen for complete combustion, the fuels composed of high hydrocarbon concentrations do not fully combust, releasing carbon monoxide as a by-product.